 What to do if you have concerns or want to report a problem.

-There are many types of concerns and issues that could arise at Hasler Lab in Madison or Trout Lake Station in Boulder Junction.
-We can help address concerns and issues that arise.
-To do so, we need to know about them.
+There are many types of concerns and issues that could arise at the Hasler Lab or Trout Lake Station.
 Concerns may run the full gamut from missing field equipment or excessive noise to sexual harassment or sexual assault.
 At Trout Lake Station, the fact that people work and live together in close proximity creates opportunities for issues to arise.

 For other concerns, communicating with your supervisor/advisor is a good first step for addressing issues.
 You can also contact CFL Director, Jake Vander Zanden or Trout Lake Station Director, Gretchen Gerrish.
 Our goal is to help address issues and concerns that may arise.

 Below, we provide a form for reporting concerns to Center for Limnology administration (interim CFL Director, Emily Stanley and Trout Lake Station Director, Gretchen Gerrish).
 Please provide contact information so we can work together to address the concerns.